Xtact/skyguarddefense/content/pages/index.md

 sections:
   - type: GenericSection
     title:
-      text: Unblock your team boost your time to production
+      text: SkyGuard Defense Systems
       color: text-dark
       type: TitleBlock
-    subtitle: Subtitle goes here
+    subtitle: Anti Drone Technology
     text: >
+SkyGuard Defense Systems
     A Netlify Create website is a git repo that you own.
 Every code commit is instantly reflected in the visual editor and since every visual edit is a git commit, git workflows and collaboration just work.
     actions: